lcarnegie/final_paper/README.md

 3. Clean it using 02-data_cleaning.R
 4. Open [] to test the R code that generated my plots

-Note: My folder structure and workflow is based on one created by the legendary Rohan Alexander, available at https://github.com/RohanAlexander/starter_folder

 ## Statement on LLM usage